 The box and whisker plot (described in this post in case you aren’t familiar with reading one) below compares the simulated values of your net worth (i.e., your home equity) after you sell your home if, under the Buy Home strategy, you own it for ten years and put 15% down.

 Because I used ten years of inflation and stock market return data, the data used in the graph include 23 ten-year periods, those starting in each year from 1987 through 2009.
-The boxes represent the range from the 25th The value below which a stated percent of observations fall.
-For example, 25% of the observations fall below the value corresponding to the 25thpercentile.
-More to the 75th The value below which a stated percent of observations fall.
-For example, 25% of the observations fall below the value corresponding to the 25thpercentile.
-More of your net worth under each strategy.
+The boxes represent the range from the 25th percentile to the 75th percentile of your net worth under each strategy.
 The line in the middle of the box is your average net worth.
 The whiskers that stick out of the boxes range from the 5th to the 95th percentiles.

 Using these assumptions, the range of ending net worth values from renting the apartment (gray box) are almost always higher than either of the other two strategies.
 At the average (solid line in the middle of each box), you have a very slightly higher net worth if you buy your home (blue) than if you rent the same home (orange).
 The range of your net worth is wider if you rent the house and has a higher upper end, due to the possibility of attaining high investment results.
 Over a ten-year period, the average return on an investment in the S&P 500 is very rarely negative, so you never have a lower net worth from renting as compared to buying the same home based on this time period.